apify/actor-whitepaper/README.md

 Write to stdout	| Push data to dataset, update actor status Write to stderr	| Set exit message
 File system	| Key-value store
-Process ID (PID) | Actor run ID
+Process identifier (PID) | Actor run ID
 Process exit code | Actor exit code

 ### Design goals

-Make it really easy to use, i.e. generate the UI etc.

 - Keep it as simple as possible, but not simpler
 - Each actor should do just one thing, and have everything to run on its own
+- When in doubt, optimize for the users of the actors, e.g. generating a nice user interface
 - TODO...

 ### Relation to the Actor model